 If you were the victim of clergy abuse as a child, you might still be able to sue the church for that abuse if your state has expanded the statute of limitations on sexual abuse lawsuits.
 If your state has not lifted the statute of limitations on clergy abuse claims, then it may be too late to bring a lawsuit.

 So far the Roman Catholic Church has paid over $3.2 billion in compensation to victims of clergy sexual abuse in the U.S.

 There is a statute of limitations on bringing a lawsuit for clergy sexual abuse, but 15 states have recently revised these laws to allow victims of child sexual abuse to bring civil claims years after the fact.

 Yes.
 If you (or your child) were sexually abused by a priest, pastor, or clergymen, you can bring a civil tort lawsuit against them.
 The problem, however, is that most clergymen do not have substantial financial assets so if you sue an individual priest and get a $500,000 award against him you probably will have no hope of actually collecting any money.
 If you want to get any money you need to bring a claim against the church.

-Based on reported settlements in prior sexual abuse cases against the Catholic Church (and a few other religious institutions) the average settlement value for a clergy sexual abuse lawsuit is around $300,000 to $400,000.
+Based on reported settlement amounts in prior sexual abuse cases against the Catholic Church and a few other religious institutions, the average individual settlement amount for a clergy sexual abuse lawsuit is between $300,000 to $400,000.